 Salam and Happy CookingX

-This makes a big pot ful, good enough for four hungry mouths.
+This makes a big pot full, good enough for four hungry mouths.

 This is Persian food, meaning a very particular way of preparing the dish.
 Well worth the effort!

-Place the salted aubergines in a large container filled with water; put a heavy bowl or a heavy lid on top of the eggplants to hold them down for ten minutes, this will get rid of the bitterness.
+Leave your aubergines for 30 minutes with salt rubbed into them.
+Then place the salted aubergines in a large container filled with water; put a heavy bowl or a heavy lid on top of the eggplants to hold them down for ten minutes, this will get rid of the bitterness.
 Remove aubergines from container and pat dry completely before frying.
+(You can skip this step if you’re pushed for time).

-Fry the aubergines in 1/2 cup of hot oil until brown on both sides, then add the courgette and fry until golden.
-Remove all from oil and place on a thick paper towel to take out the excess oil.
+Fry the aubergines in 1/2 cup (60ml) of hot oil until brown on both sides, remove and then add the courgette and fry until golden.
+Place all on a plate lined with thick kitchen paper to drain some of the excess oil.

-Using a knife, mark each tomato with a shallow X at the top, place them in a pot of boiling water for five minutes before pulling off the skin, then chop or slice them thinly or use a can of chopped tomatoes instead.
+Using a knife, mark each tomato with a shallow X at the top, place them in a pot of boiling water for five minutes before pulling off the skin, then chop or slice them thinly or just chop the tomatoes skins on (for the time deprived).

 In a large saucepan, heat the oil, add chopped onions, saute until translucent then add the garlic, stir well.
-Put in turmeric, salt and pepper and cinnamon.
+Sprinkle in the turmeric, salt and pepper and cinnamon.
 Mix thoroughly.
 Cook until onions begin to caramelise.

 Add the fried aubergine and courgette to the mixture, adjust the seasoning and add more water if needed.

-With steaming rice, yoghurt and a fresh salad shirazi.
+With steaming rice, soya yoghurt (or whipped silken tofu) and a fresh salad shirazi.
 This dish may also be served with sour grapes (ghooreh), which you can buy in many world food stores.

 We Love It!